 Welcome to BetFC.
 The site that teaches you the basics of betting, all in one place.
 If you’re a beginner to horse racing betting then we can guide you through the ins and outs and get you up to speed in no time at all.
 BetFC is for people who are just that – beginners or novice punters.
-The main focus of this section of the site is horse racing, however the principles can be applied to pretty much any sport you want to bet on.
+The main focus of this section of BetFC is offering a very basic beginners guide to horse race betting, however the principles can be applied to pretty much any sport you want to bet on.

 Read through our guides and go from novice to expert in no time at all!
 We walk you through how to bet on horses whether its online, in a bookies or at the race course.

 Step 1 – Get a free bet to get started – with Coral our recommended bookie